 Run time is approximately 2 hours with one intermission.

-Scarecrow on Fire written by Kevin Kling, directed by Michael Robins with Kevin Kling, Dan Chouinard, and Stephen Yoakam, with music from the House of Mercy Band (Chris Larson, Angela Talle, Jeremy Szopinski, and Doug Trail-Johnson), and Michelle Kinney.
+Scarecrow on Fire written by Kevin Kling, directed by Michael Robins with Kevin Kling, Dan Chouinard, and Stephen Yoakam, with music composed, written and performed by the House of Mercy Band (Chris Larson, Angela Talle, Jeremy Szopinski, and Doug Trail-Johnson), and additional music performed by Michelle Kinney on cello.

 Kevin imagines a twist to the story of The Wizard of Oz, as only he can.
 Dorothy is back in Kansas with a cyclone in her head, she's in trouble and calls for help.
 Can the Scarecrow, Tin Man, and Lion find their way from Oz to Kansas?